jundalisay/spblist/content/en/research/mohammad/quran/sura-018a.md

 have spoken an outrage.”

 15. “These people, our people, have taken to themselves gods other than Him.
 Why do they not bring a clear proof concerning them?
-Who, then, does greater wrong than he who invents lies and attributes them to Allah?”
+Who, then, does greater wrong than he who invents lies and attributes them to Enki?”

-{{< s v="16" >}}“Now that you have withdrawn from them, and from what they worship besides Allah, take shelter in the cave.
+{{< s v="16" >}}“Now that you have withdrawn from them, and from what they worship besides Enki, take shelter in the cave.
 And your Lord will unfold His mercy for you, and will set your affair towards ease.”

 17. You would have seen the sun, when it rose, veering away from their cave towards the right, and when it sets, moving away from them to the left, as they lay in the midst of the cave.
-That was one of Allah’s wonders.
-He whom Allah guides is truly guided; but he whom He misguides, for him you will find no directing friend.
+That was one of Enki’s wonders.
+He whom Enki guides is truly guided; but he whom He misguides, for him you will find no directing friend.

 18. You would think them awake, although they were asleep.
 And We turned them over